 If you’re a CEO or founder, you’ve probably experienced the creeping overwhelm: the inbox that never empties, the calendar that controls you instead of the other way around, the feeling that you’re spending too much time on tasks that don’t move your business forward.

-A C-level executive assistant (EA) is a professional who provides strategic and administrative support to senior executives - CEOs, CFOs, COOs, and other C-suite leaders.
+A C-level executive assistant (EA) is a professional who provides strategic and administrative support to senior executives – CEOs, CFOs, COOs, and other C-suite leaders.
 Unlike general administrative assistants, C-level EAs operate as true business partners.
-They manage complex schedules, protect executive time, coordinate across departments, and enable leaders to focus on high-impact work instead of getting buried in operational details.
+They manage complex schedules, protect executive time, handle sensitive communications, and ensure the executive can focus on high-value decisions.

 What Does a C-Level Executive Assistant Actually Do?